-Unity CEO John Riccitiello on Apple’s big event, privacy, and the AR apps we’ll see within the year
+Unity CEO John Riccitiello on Apple’s big event, privacy and the AR apps we’ll see within the year

 EEVO, a startup powering VR apps for the BBC and others, raises $1.3M

-Presumably, it would be good for business to speak on stage at an Apple event — essentially the tech world’s equivalent of a U2 concert.
+Presumably, it would be good for business to speak onstage at an Apple event — essentially the tech world’s equivalent of a U2 concert.
 But John Riccitiello, the CEO of San Francisco-based Unity Technologies, says you won’t see him presenting at tomorrow’s Apple event or that of any other platform company, for that matter.

-The reason: Unity, which makes software at the heart of Pokémon Go and other interactive entertainment, sees itself becoming the de facto content creation engine for a wide number of companies and their applications.
-While Apple is expected tomorrow to release iOS 11 — which includes support for ARKit, a tool kit for developers to easily create AR apps — and though Unity supports ARKit, the 13-year-old company doesn’t want to be perceived as playing favorites.
+The reason: Unity, which makes software at the heart of Pokémon GO and other interactive entertainment, sees itself becoming the de facto content creation engine for a wide number of companies and their applications.
+While Apple is expected tomorrow to release iOS 11, which includes support for ARKit, a tool kit for developers to easily create AR apps, and Unity supports ARKit, the 13-year-old company doesn’t want to be perceived as playing favorites.
 Says Riccitiello, “Our philosophy is to put powerful tools in hands of developers, but also to support every meaningful platform so they can have success” — whether that’s Apple or Google or even Amazon.

 We talked with Riccitiello earlier today about the company’s approach, along with the short-term future of AR and VR, where Unity is positioned to play a starring role for some time to come.
 Our chat has been edited for length.